luxumbra/daoism-dapp/README.md

 > The applicant will be tasked with the creation of a simple React app that connects to a Metamask wallet and calls a Solidity contract function with the help of useDapp hook.

 ## Requirements
-- [ ] a <Profile /> component should either display a wallet address and a token balance if the user is connected to the wallet, or display a "connect to wallet" button
+- [X] a <Profile /> component should either display a wallet address and a token balance if the user is connected to the wallet, or display a "connect to wallet" button
 - [ ] a <Transfer /> component that contains a form with 2 inputs: "to" (address) and "amount" that allows for a token to be sent to the specified address
 - [ ] a <Mint /> component that contains a form with 2 inputs: "to" (address) and "amount" that allows generating tokens for the set address
-- [ ] https://create-react-app.dev/ may be used as a boilerplate or similar
+- [X] https://create-react-app.dev/ may be used as a boilerplate or similar
-- [ ] using any CSS framework is a plus
+- [X] using any CSS framework is a plus
 - [ ] error handling
 - [ ] tests (optional, but a big plus)
-- [ ] any token can be used or 0x9ed2135850920ba65566d010b947b49e88651675
+- [X] any token can be used or 0x9ed2135850920ba65566d010b947b49e88651675

+### Solution
-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+- Project was bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+- CSS framework used is Chakra UI

 ## Getting Started